FedyHajali/ticketing-system/README.md

-# UniDesk
+# ticketing-system
-Project of university ticketing system for Application Distribuited and Mobile course.
+This is an example of Ticketing Management System realized for the "Application Distribuited and Mobile course" course at the University of Modena and Reggio Emilia.

+## Installation

 Clone Project from repo access to the directory
 ```bash